nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### 2.1.
 View help : `help`
-Opens help window to display program usage instructions and command summary.
+Opens help window to display program usage instructions and command summary.<br>
 Format: `help`

 > Help is also shown if you enter an incorrect command e.g. `abcd`